suny-downstate-medical-center/netpyne/CONTRIBUTING.md

 In general, you’ll be working with three different copies of the NetPyNE repository codebase: the official remote copy at https://github.com/Neurosim-lab/netpyne (usually called `upstream`), your remote fork of the upstream repository (usually called `origin`), and the local clone (copy) of your remote fork on your computer.
 All contributions to NetPyNE are added to the `development` branch, and later incorporated into the `master` branch at regular intervals for each new NetPyNE stable release.

-The process for contributions is: fork the NetPyNE repo, clone it to your local machine, switch to the development branch, link your clone to the original NetPyNE repo, ensure your fork and clone are synchronized with the original repo, create a new branch for your changes, make the changes, commit those changes, push the commit to your fork, and make a pull request.
+The process for contributions is: fork the NetPyNE repo, clone it to your local machine, switch to the development branch, link your clone to the official NetPyNE repo, ensure your fork and clone are synchronized with the official repo, create a new branch for your changes, make the changes, commit those changes, push the commit to your fork, and make a pull request.
 These steps are described in detail next.

 ### Forking the NetPyNE repo